vdbrink/vdbrink.github.io/node-red/node-red_pricewatch.md

 <a name="top"></a>
 <img style="float: right;margin-left:20px" src="images/node-red_logo.png" height="100px" alt="Node-RED logo">

-Let Node-RED check, on a daily basis, the actual product prices, on different websites, for you and only send a notification when it meets your desired (sales) price.
+Let Node-RED check on a daily basis the actual product prices on different websites for you and only send a notification when it meets your desired price.

 <img src="images_pricewatch/sales_price_example.png" height="100px" alt="sales price">